Let’s find out whether guinea pigs eat hamster food.

 Yet, they are shy and tend to hide as they cope with several natural predators such as wild cats, coyotes, wolves, snakes, hawks, owls, and humans.

-They are diurnal animals.
+They are crepuscular animals.

 How can we create a habitat that perfectly suits our guinea pig pets?

 Creating a natural habitat at home is always a difficult task; however, we can always try to get as close to that as possible.